Adjusting to life in a foreign land isn’t easy. Getting used to the new customs and traditions takes time.

 The government of Kuwait offers free education, housing and healthcare to the citizens of the country.
 Expats aren’t entitled to any of this.
 But they do get access to world-class health care facilities.
 Expats usually send their children to an international school in Kuwait instead of a local one.

-Read more here, about life of expats in Kuwait in our destination guide.
+Read more here, about life of expats and moving to Kuwait in our destination guide.

 5. Relocating to Qatar With Family?

 Qatar is one of the richest countries in the world.
 People living in Qatar are the second highest earners in the world.
 Qatar is one of the leading producer of Liquid Nitrogen Gas, which is where the country generates its maximum revenue from.

 Migrants working in Qatar face several issues, but that doesn’t deter people from moving to Qatar.
 Immigrants make up for 90% of the country’s population.

 Read more about life of expats in Qatar in our comprehensive guide on moving to Qatar.

 Moving to a foreign land can be a huge step for you and your family.
 Finding packers and movers who can move your precious belongs without any damage is one of the biggest concerns for people moving long-distance.